PLAYTEST 0 • Thesis Group Discussion @ ITP • Feb 26

 With one group, we brainstormed possible new UI designs (see below) to alleviate some of the confusion during gameplay, including adding a button to press for the next word instead of the entire screen (love this idea!).

-An international IDM student who is not a native English speaker did not know the definitions for one of the words and mentioned that this would have been a fun ice-breaker to play with other international students at the beginning of the year as an ice-breaker and also as an opportunity to practice English.
+An international IDM student who is not a native English speaker did not know the definitions for one of the words and mentioned that this would have been a fun ice-breaker to play with other international students at the beginning of the year and also as an opportunity to practice English.
 In addition, she suggested this could be a good way for younger students to practice new vocabulary words, and in fact, some teachers are already doing this.

 Despite the technical setbacks, folks seemed generally interested in the concept of the game, and I’m super appreciative of the time they share with time to consider how to refine it.